Metallica Amp Settings & Guitar Tone

 Get Metallica's Tone on Your Gear

-Adapt Metallica's amp settings to your specific guitar, amp, and pedals.
+Get Metallica's amp settings dialed in for your specific guitar, amp, and pedals.